Unity-Technologies/psl-content/README.md

-# Unity PolySpatial Simple Samples - Balloon Gallery
+# Unity PolySpatial Simple Samples - Mixed Reality

 A scene with example content that works with PolySpatial